 The island soon became a bustling township, as trading companies from Britain, the United States, France, Holland, Italy, Germany, Portugal, and Japan built stone mansions along the waterfront.
 With spacious gardens and private wharves, these served as homes, offices, and warehouses.
 There were churches for Catholics and Protestants, banks, a yacht club, football grounds, a cricket field, and the Victory hotel.

-Shamian was attacked in the 1920s but survived until the 1949 Revolution, when its mansions became government offices or apartment houses and the churches were turned into factories.
-In recent years, however, the island has resumed much of its old character.
+Shamian became a fighting ground during the anti-imperialist Shakee massacre in 1925, but survived until the 1949 Revolution, when its mansions became government offices or apartment houses and the churches were turned into factories.
+In recent years, the island has resumed much of its old character.
 Many colonial buildings have been restored, and churches like Our Lady of Lourdes Catholic Church have been beautifully renovated and reopened to worshippers.

-Shamian is now a particularly popular place for expatriates to reside, as it has a relaxing atmosphere.
-Especially worth visiting is a park with shady walks and benches has been created in the center of the island, where local residents come to chat with friends, walk around with their caged birds, or practice tai chi.
+Especially worth visiting is a park with shady walks and benches that has been created in the center of the island, where local residents come to chat with friends, walk around with their caged birds, or practice tai chi.

 I really must say something positive to correct the impression given by New Mom.
 She says "We are seasoned travellers", but she only mentions cruises and the outrageously expensive White Swan Hotel.
 That's not travel, it's insulation from reality.
 While I agree that a lot of the stuff in the shops and stalls is kitsch, do you go to a place just for shopping?
 She also says "Sadly, many of the families we met took this place as the "authentic," Chinese